OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Broker.md

 ---

-### Coach topic exchange (course coach perspective) {: #topic_broker_coaching}
+## Coach topic exchange (course coach perspective) {: #topic_broker_coaching}

 ### Capture topics

 The selectable topics may have already been added and described by course owners (in the "Topics" tab in the course editor).
-Alternatively, this can also be done by course tutors.
+Alternatively, this can also be done by **course tutors**.
 As a coach, select the course element and the "Topics" tab.
 The topics can be newly created here or imported from an Excel spreadsheet.
 (You will also find an Excel template for download under the "Import topics" selection option).

 ![course_element_topic_broker_topics_coach_v1_de.png](assets/course_element_topic_broker_topics_coach_v1_de.png){ class="shadow lightbox" }